 Rod & Reel Setup

-- Rod: 7’0″ medium-fast spinning rod offers balance and forgiveness.
+- Rod: A 7’0″ medium-fast spinning rod offers balance and forgiveness.

-- Reel: Size 3000 spinning model with smooth drag and shallow spool.
+- Reel: A size 3000 spinning reel with a smooth drag and shallow spool.

-- Line: 10-15 lb fluorocarbon leader + 20 lb braid—ideal for weed resistance and hook-setting.
+- Line: A combination of 10-15 lb fluorocarbon leader and 20 lb braid provides excellent weed resistance and enhances hook-setting.

 Rigging Tips

-- Use split rings between the lure and hooks to prevent direct stress.
+- Utilize split rings between the lure and hooks to prevent direct stress.

-- Ensure hook gap matches the lure’s thickness—maximizes hook penetration.
+- Ensure the hook gap matches the lure’s thickness for optimal penetration.

 6. Beginner-Friendly Topwater Retrieval Techniques